 While it's certainly niche, roll forming is still like any other metal manufacturing process.
 A little collaborative engineering and a lot of lean manufacturing practices equal mutual success.

-Your roll forming manufacturer should involve its engineers at the very onset of your component design.
+For example, your roll former should involve its engineers at the very onset of your component design.
 This ensures your parts come out in the most efficient and economical way.

-This is just a taste of the full-service experience you deserve and should expect from a metal roll forming company:
+This is just a taste of the full-service experience you deserve and should expect from metal roll forming companies.

-- Receive expert advice on choosing the optimal material for your application
+- Expert advice on choosing the optimal material for your application

-- Eliminate expensive, time-consuming secondary operations by identifying opportunities to punch holes, notches, or tabs in-line with roll forming tools
+- Eliminating expensive, time-consuming secondary operations by identifying opportunities to punch holes, notches, or tabs in line with roll forming tools

-- Improve your original part design to work flawlessly with the other components in your system
+- Improving your new design to work flawlessly with the other components in your system

 - Material price fluctuation